 - Extractive industries: Industries that are engaged in the supply of commodities extracted from the earth are called extractive industries.
 Examples are hunting, fishing, mining,

-- Genetic industries: Actions that deals with reproducing and growing certain species of plants and animals with the aim of earning profit from the sale are called genetic industries.
+- Genetic industries: Actions that deal with reproducing and growing certain species of plants and animals with the aim of earning profit from the sale are called genetic industries.
 Fishery, poultry, and piggery are its examples.

 - Construction industries: Industries that are engaged in the construction of buildings, dams, and bridges, are called construction industries.
 They use the products of manufacturing industries, especially cement, iron, and